jacobyhsi/TabRep/README.md

 Clone this repository and navigate to it in your terminal.

 Create an environment using a preferred package manager.
 We provide installation instructions for Conda and UV.
-We recommend using UV to save time.
+We recommend using [UV](https://docs.astral.sh/uv/getting-started/installation/) to for faster installation.
 This environment can be used for everything apart from ```eval_quality```:

 Conda Installation:
 ```